 Well, for starters you need cameras of course.
 You could go for handheld DVRs, small action cameras, fixed cameras, pan-tilt-zoom cameras, using broadcast camera input, using your mobile phone, drone cameras or why not balloon cameras… The choices are endless, but at the end of the day it comes down to what you want to capture, and in what context?

-For individual sports a good optical zoom (>10x) and high framerate (>50 fps) is of the essence.
-A coach in team sports typically have more problem with things like footage being too zoomed in (or out).
+For individual sports, a good optical zoom (>10x) and high framerate (>50 fps) is of the essence.
+A coach in team sports typically has more problems with things like footage being too zoomed in (or out).

 #2 When do you view and use the video material?